Oklahoma Map

 The Oklahoma City National Memorial and Museum is the first stop for many visitors.
 The Field of Empty Chairs, a reflection pool, and other outdoor monuments pay tribute to the victims, survivors, and rescuers of the 1995 bombing of the Alfred P. Murrah Federal Building.
 The museum documents the events of April 19 through a recording of the explosion, first-person accounts, and artifacts.

 Bricktown, an historic commercial and cultural district, is the main entertainment destination in downtown Oklahoma City.
 Bricktown Ballpark and Ford Center arena provide venues for AAA baseball and concerts.
 Restaurants, nightclubs, and shops border a mile-long canal, which can be traversed by foot, trolley, horse-drawn carriage, pedicab or water taxi.
-Sports fans can also enjoy NBA basketball (New Orleans/Oklahoma City Hornets) and professional hockey.
+Sports fans can also enjoy NBA basketball (Oklahoma City Thunder) and professional hockey.

 For cosmopolitan entertainment the Civic Center Music Hall hosts Broadway shows, concerts and the city's performance arts groups.
 Restaurants, shops, and offices line the Metro Concourse, an underground walkway that connects a 20-square-block area of downtown.
 Tulsa hosts special events year round.
 Top events include the Festival of Arts in April, International Finals Rodeo in January, and State Fair Oklahoma in September.